Clematis are showy, versatile vines that are well-known and beloved for their beautiful flowers.

 This free flowering vine prefers partial shade, and is an ideal choice to brighten up dark corners on the deck or patio while twining up trellises or through hedges and shrubs.

 And its tidy growth makes it a choice selection for containers.

-Hardy in Zones 4-11, it grows seven to 10 feet.
+Hardy in Zones 4 to 11, it grows seven to 10 feet.
 Prune hard in late winter or early spring to a set of healthy buds about 12 inches above the ground.

 Highly ornamental with a tidy habit, it’s attractive as a back border planting, in containers, or clambering up supports like arbors and trellises.

 Hardy in Zones 5 to 9, it likes a full to partial sun location and grows six to eight feet.

 Prune vines back in early spring to one to to feet above the ground, leaving two sets of strong buds in place.

 Plants in quart-sized containers are available at Home Depot.

 An old-fashioned favorite with large velvety flowers of royal purple with magenta ribs and creamy anthers.

 Masses of five to seven-inch blooms appear from mid-June to September, and silky platinum or rosy colored seedheads add interest right through autumn.